DOI-USGS/ISIS3/Jenkins-CI.md

 * isis-debian-9
 * isis-centos-7

-The labels above tell the Jenkins server that you want to create your agent using a USGS-Astrogeology Docker image.
+The labels above tell the Jenkins server that you want to create your agent using a DOI-USGS Docker image.
 We currently maintain containers specs for building isis on the systems listed above.
-Their Dockerfiles can be found here: [link](https://github.com/USGS-Astrogeology/docker_linux_isisdeps/tree/master/jenkins)
+Their Dockerfiles can be found here: [link](https://github.com/DOI-USGS/docker_linux_isisdeps/tree/master/jenkins)

 These files are automatically pulled and built for DockerHub whenever new changes are made.
 Their images can be found here: [link](https://hub.docker.com/r/usgsastro/docker_linux_isisdeps/)